PlatformCommunity/flysystem-bunnycdn/readme.md

 Pull requests welcome.
 Please feel free to lodge any issues as discussion points.

+## Development

+Most of the understanding of how the Flysystem Adapter for BunnyCDN works comes from `tests/`.
+If you want to complete tests against a live BunnyCDN endpoint, copy the `tests/ClientDI_Example.php` to `tests/ClientDI.php` and insert your credentials into there.
+You can then run the whole suite by running `vendor/bin/phpunit`, or against a specific file by running `vendor/bin/phpunit --bootstrap tests/ClientDI.php tests/ClientTest.php`.

 ## Licence

 The Flysystem adapter for Bunny.net is licensed under [MIT](https://github.com/PlatformCommunity/flysystem-bunnycdn/blob/master/LICENSE).